microsoft/rushstack.io-website/pages/api/api-extractor.extractorresult.md

 |  [extractorConfig](./api-extractor.extractorresult.extractorconfig.md) |  | <code>ExtractorConfig</code> | The API Extractor configuration that was used. |
 |  [succeeded](./api-extractor.extractorresult.succeeded.md) |  | <code>boolean</code> | Whether the invocation of API Extractor was successful.
 For example, if <code>succeeded</code> is false, then the build task would normally return a nonzero process exit code, indicating that the operation failed. |
 |  [warningCount](./api-extractor.extractorresult.warningcount.md) |  | <code>number</code> | Reports the number of warnings encountered during analysis. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `ExtractorResult` class.